 2. Personal Branding and Value Proposition

-Your resume should clearly show your personal brand.
+Your executive resume should clearly show your personal brand.
 Consider how you want to present yourself to potential employers and clearly explain what you can offer.
 A strong brand highlights your unique strengths and aligns with the company's objectives and culture.

 3. Highlight Success Stories